 The Dorasan Observatory is located on a mountain – called Dorasan.
 From the Dorasan Observatory you can overlook North Korea again, this time it’s a bit closer – namely 2.7 kilometers.
 It was interesting, as from here we could see a propaganda or fake town in North Korea.
 It looks like a great modern town, but was only built to let outsiders believe that North Korea is paradise to live in.

-The Third Tunnel of Aggression
+The Third Tunnel of Aggression at the DMZ

 South Korea has already discovered four tunnels built by North Koreans to invade South Korea.
 The third tunnel was discovered in 1978 by South Korean forces, after a North Korean engineer defected and warned them.
 Approximately 30,000 soldiers per hour could move through this tunnel.
 It has been rumoured that besides the four discovered tunnels, more than a dozen other undiscovered North Korean passages exists.